-- 1) Test (face-to-face mode, 40%): - Conducted in the class of the last teaching week on 28th November 2023.
+- 1) Test (face-to-face mode, 40%): - Conducted in the class of the last teaching week on 26th November 2024.
 You must be available on the date, or you should drop the course. - There will be NO makeup test.
 If you miss the test, you will be given a zero mark, unless you are sick and are able to provide the original copy, not photocopy, of a medical note issued by (i) the University Health Service (UHS) clinic; or a doctor registered in the Medical Council of Hong Kong with the notes subsequently endorsed by UHS; and (ii) apply for and get my approval for your leave within five days. - You can't assume that the lecturer must give you the approval whenever a medical note is shown.
 Your case may be stronger if you ask your medical doctor to write down more clearly about your medical problem.
-In the approved cases, the lecturer will normally give you additional tasks and/or tests with details to be determined later (the new test, if any, may not be of the same format as the original one and the workload/time given may not be the same). - 2) Exam (face-to-face mode, 60%): - Centrally arranged by the University in the exam period (6th December 2023 22nd December 2023).
+In the approved cases, the lecturer will normally give you additional tasks and/or tests with details to be determined later (the new test, if any, may not be of the same format as the original one and the workload/time given may not be the same). - 2) Exam (face-to-face mode, 60%): - Centrally arranged by the University in the exam period (4th December 2024 20th December 2024).
 I never know the chosen date earlier than you. - You should follow the University regulations (including sick leave) about final examination.
 I have no discretionary power to change it.
-For absence cases approved by the University, makeup exam may be, but not necessarily, given.
-Alternative assessment (e.g. homework + individual project and/or alternative exam) may be adopted instead if the lecturer thinks fit. - All exchange students are supposed to join the centrally arranged exam and are reminded that early departure is NOT a valid reason for not taking the exam and no makeup exam will be given for this reason.
+For absentees securing approvals by the University, they will be required to (i) attend another face-to-face exam that is (likely much) longer than the original exam, (ii) finish an individual project in a short period (in one day or two days), and/or (iii) finish a homework in a short period (in one day or two days). - Notice that absentees are not allowed to choose only one of the options (i), (ii) or (iii) above.
+In contrast, normally they are required to take (i)+(ii) or (i)+(iii).
+The choice is made by the lecturer, not the students.
+The rationale for having a longer exam in (i) is that we can never use the same exam paper (in the original exam) for absentees.
+In this case, it is hard to compare the abilities of the absentees with the students attending the original exam.
+Therefore, we need to collect more data from the absentees for our assessments of their abilities.
+This also explains why we may also require them to take (i)+(ii) or (i)+(iii), not only a single option. - All exchange students are supposed to join the centrally arranged exam and are reminded that early departure is NOT a valid reason for not taking the exam and no makeup exam will be given for this reason.